-The Minor is designed to be a minimum number of courses by which a student can achieve a modest sense of the coherence in another field Academic Programs Mount Allison University of study.
-As called for in 12.3.6, this requirement can be satisfied by completing the courses specified in any one of the named Minors listed in 12.3.21 (or under 12.2.18), according to one of the options outlined in 12.3.18 through 12.3.20.
-12.3.18 Disciplinary Minor A Disciplinary Minor consists of a selection of courses worth 24 credits, at least 6 credits of which must be completed at the 3000 and/or 4000 level.
+The Minor is designed to be a minimum number of courses by which a student can achieve a modest sense of coherence in another field of study.
+As called for in 11.2.4, this requirement can be satisfied by completing the courses specified in any one of the named Minors listed in 11.2.18, (or under 11.3.21) according to one of the options outlined in 11.2.15 through 11.2.17.
+11.2.15 Disciplinary Minor A Disciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
 This type of Minor gains its minimum of coherence from the traditional discipline from which it is drawn.
-12.3.19 Interdisciplinary Minor An Interdisciplinary Minor consists of a selection of courses worth 24 credits, at least 6 credits of which must be completed at the 3000 and/or 4000 level.
+11.2.16 Interdisciplinary Minor An Interdisciplinary Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
 This type of Minor gains its coherence from a theme, or approach held in common by its component courses.
 Such programs are authorized in advance by Senate.
-12.3.20 Specially Approved Minor A Specially Approved Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
-This type of Minor gains its coherence from a carefully thought out combination of available courses which has not received prior authorization from Senate.
+11.2.17 Specially Approved Minor A Specially Approved Minor consists of a selection of courses worth 24 credits, at least 6 of which must be completed at the 3000 and/or 4000 level.
+This type of Minor gains its coherence from a carefully thought-out combination of available courses which has not received prior authorization from Senate.
 Approval for this type of Minor must be obtained from the appropriate Academic Dean, in consultation with the Registrar, by the end of the third year.
-12.3.21 Minors Available for the B.Sc.
+11.2.18 Minors Available for the B.A.

-For the B.Sc., the following Minors are available along with those listed under 12.2.18.
+For the B.A., the following Minors are available along with those listed under section 11.3.21.
 For a complete listing of courses required for each Minor, see the appropriate heading under Programs and Courses of Instruction.

-Disciplinary

-Applied Physics

-Biology

-Chemistry

-Computer Science

-Mathematics

-Physics

-Psychology

-Interdisciplinary

-Astronomy

-Biochemistry

-Environmental Science

-Geographic Information Systems

-12.3.22 Disciplinary and Interdisciplinary Honours Programs

-Honours programs represent the most specialized selection of courses to gain depth and coherence within one discipline or thematic area.
+Disciplinary Anthropology Art History Classical Studies Commerce Computer Science Economics English Fine Arts French Studies Geography German Studies Greek Hispanic Studies History Latin Mathematics Music Philosophy Political Science Psychology Religious Studies Sociology Interdisciplinary American Studies Canadian Studies Drama Environmental Studies Geographic Information Systems (G.I.S.)
+International Economics and Business Japanese Studies Women's and Gender Studies 11.2.19 Disciplinary and Interdisciplinary Honours Programs Honours programs represent the most specialized selection of courses to gain depth and coherence within one discipline or thematic area.
 They have traditionally provided the preparation most appropriate for post-graduate work in that field.
-The requirements for Honours extend beyond that of the Major, and so the regulation requiring a Minor is waived (see 12.3.6 and 12.3.9), although any student who completes a Minor from another discipline or program will have this Minor recorded on his or her transcript.
-Academic regulation 10.8 governing the granting of Honours should be consulted.
-Students considering an

-Honours Program should consult as early as possible with the designated Program Advisor regarding a prescribed selection of courses.

-12.3.23 Honours Programs Available for the B.Sc.
+The requirements for Honours extend beyond that of the Major, and so the regulation requiring a Minor is waived (see 11.2.4 and 11.2.7), although any student who completes a Minor from another discipline or program, will have this Minor recorded on his or her transcript.
+Academic regulation 10.9.5 governing the granting of Honours should be consulted.
+Students considering an Honours Program should consult as early as possible with the designated Program Advisor regarding the prescribed selection of courses.
+11.2.20 Honours Programs Available for the B.A.